 These days there are lots of scams out there and I know first hand how scary and disappointing it can be to fall victim to one.
 It is a huge decision to bring a new puppy into your family and you want to do so with confidence that the breeder is honest and true.
 My code of ethics is to do my best for you and your puppy with God's help.
 You can expect honest communication and timely responses to your questions.
 This is a fun time for you and your family and my job is to make it as smooth and happy as possible, both for your family and for your puppy.
 To get to be a small part of your excitement in this new journey is an honor I don't take lightly.
 Enjoy this process.
 I am here to help however I can.

-Koko and Gideon are expecting puppies in the beginning of March.
+Koko and Gideon had puppies on March 2nd.
 The puppies will be ready to go home around the beginning of May.
 Puppies will be well loved and socialized., had all their needed de worming medicines and their first vaccinations.
 Puppies are chosen based on when deposits were made.
 Puppies are chosen when the puppies are around 6 weeks old and take home day is 8 weeks.
-We are taking reservations for puppies in this litter now.
+All puppies are reserved in this litter.
 Koko and Gideon are a great team and have fun sweet personalities.
 Our puppies do great with all ages, and love children.
 They get a good start here being raised with our children.

 Red Golden Partnership